CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

         - Juhi provides a good overview of parser creation process
     - `Creating a pyATS | Genie Parser from SCRATCH <https://youtu.be/knxkbWTamBY>`_ - uploaded by `Data Knox <https://www.youtube.com/channel/UCi7SD3zfCjkiDWvSFthIQSg>`_
         - Data Knox's gives a full hands on parser writing guide from start to finish

-Heads up!
-This guide contains lots useful information and handy examples, which also means that there's a lot to read before you can actually get to parts about coding a parser.
-If you want to skip the reading and just get right to the fun stuff, then by all means, skip ahead by clicking :ref:`here <regex-parser>`!
-We get it, it's cool.
-Just promise to read the rest of this guide before you say "finished!" and go contributing to the Genie parser repo.
-It will save you (and us) time in the end.

 | 1. :ref:`What is a parser? <what_is_a_parser>`